EstebanGameDevelopment/storybookeditor/README.md

 Once you have access do the next initial steps:

 - 1. Enter your credentials to start using the tool.
-	- 2. Create a local use: This user will be stored in the local database.
+- 2. Create a local user: This user will be stored in the local database.
 - 3. Set the IP address of the AI endpoints: Go to server settings and set the IP address of the AI services to your machine’s address.

 You can now test the system by importing one of the public domain stories that are ready for the system.
 The book analysis should complete in about 20 minutes.
 The video shows the entire process, and more extensive sessions are available on our GitHub page.